Southern Resident orcas, from Pt. Robinson, Vashon Island, Jan. 24, 2020, by ON WSN Volunteer Marla Smith

-ORCA NETWORK LAUNCHES "SHARE THE WATER" WHALE SAFE VESSEL PROGRAM Orca Network, a Whidbey Island based nonprofit organization dedicated to raising awareness of the whales of the Pacific Northwest, has just launched their new program "Share the Water" Whale Safe Vessel Program.
+ORCA NETWORK LAUNCHES "SHARE THE WATER" WHALE SAFE VESSEL PROJECT Orca Network, a Whidbey Island based nonprofit organization dedicated to raising awareness of the whales of the Pacific Northwest, has just launched their new project "Share the Water" Whale Safe Vessel Program.

 For two decades Orca Network has worked with NOAA Fisheries, Washington State Ferries, the Center for Whale Research, Cascadia Research Collective and others to collect and share whale sightings data throughout the Salish Sea and along the Pacific coast.
 Through the popular Whale Sighting Network, people throughout the region are engaged through this community science effort to observe, collect and share whale sightings.
 The Sighting Network provides important data on habitat use and changes over time by multiple whale species, helping to inform agency decisions and management plans for endangered Southern Resident orcas and other species.
 Orca Network reaches over 170,000 people via Facebook pages, and 14,000 receive weekly whale reports with photos, videos, news, research and links to educational events and materials.